ABOUT ME

 VP9

 The VP9 was developed by Google that was released 10 days after HEVC, on June 17th, 2013.
 The codec is mainly used on YouTube and it's one of the WebM container's codec.
+The codec and its reference encoder, libvpx-vp9 is free to use with no charge.

 Slow preset (veryslow)